EdgeVLM-Labs/fastvlm-adaptation/scripts/finetune.md

 ## Background

 FastVLM is a vision-language model that uses FastViT-HD as its vision encoder, producing significantly fewer visual tokens per image (approximately 100 tokens) compared to standard CLIP-based models (576 tokens).
-This efficiency makes it particularly well-suited for video understanding tasks where multiple frames need to be processed within the same context window.

 The original FastVLM training code was designed exclusively for image-text pair fine-tuning.
 This document describes the changes required to enable video fine-tuning.